 China is a large producer and consumer of Pesticides in the world (Rongbing et al., 2006).
 Large amount of OCPs were used in past decades to sustain over population in China.
 HCH and DDT were widely used in China from 1952-1983.
 Although their use had been discontinued in China since 1983, their persistence has left residual amounts in the soil in many areas (Zhao Ling and Ma Yongjun, 2001).
 At present the use of DDT is still allowed to control mosquitoes, particularly in the malarial transmission zones in China (Zhang et al., 2005).
 Accordingly, China still produces a small amount of DDT and China is also allowed to export DDT to other countries for the same purpose.
-This paper presents the current status of OCPs residues in Dayan cave (Karst cave).
+This paper presents the current status of OCPs residues in Dayan cave.
+The dataset generated will serve as a baseline for further studies.